 Green River, Bremen, 1998

 In 2014, Eliasson fabricated a river to intervene with the space inside a museum, the Louisiana Museum of Modern Art in Denmark.
-The act blurred the boundary between the natural worlds and the manmade one.
+The act blurred the boundary between the natural world and the manufactured one.
 His work at the museum transformed the museum’s gallery space into a rocky and rugged landscape of the Danish coast.